+2018.
 When Soldiers Rebel: Ethnic Armies and Political Instability in Africa.
-In press with Cambridge UP (expected 2018).
+Cambridge University Press.
+[Online Supplementary Material]

 Peer Reviewed Articles:

-Forthcoming.
-“Measuring the Landscape of Civil War: Evaluating Geographic Coding Decisions with Data from the Mau Mau Rebellion” Journal of Peace Research. (with Rex Douglass)
+2018.
+“Measuring the Landscape of Civil War: Evaluating Geographic Coding Decisions with Data from the Mau Mau Rebellion” Journal of Peace Research 55(2): 190-205. (with Rex Douglass) [Online appendix, code, and replication data]

 2016.
 “The Ethnic Army and the State: Explaining Coup Traps and the Difficulties of Democratization in Africa.”
 Journal of Conflict Resolution 60(4): 587-616.
 [Online Appendix, decolonization_data, democratization_data, Rcode available on request].